TeamChain/node-rest-boilerplate/readme.md

 10. intellij - my preferred IDE but you can get rid of the .iml and .idea/ files if you wish.
 11. passport - for authentication.
 12. passport-facebook - to demonstrate facebook authentication.
+13. supertest - to perform testing of RESTful endpoints.

 ### Modules